Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

 ## Project Notebooks Overview
 This repository contains a series of Jupyter notebooks for building CFR based models, and performing %Yield predictions.
+# Project Overview

+This repository contains several Jupyter notebooks for analyzing and predicting chemical reaction performance, including classification and regression tasks.
+Below is a description of each notebook:

+## Notebooks Overview

+1. **CFR-major_regression_code.ipynb**
+   This notebook implements regression models for the major class in the CFR (Classification Followed by Regression) approach, predicting key properties for the primary dataset.

+2. **CFR-minor-regression-code.ipynb**
+   Focused on regression for the minor class in the CFR approach, this notebook handles less frequent reaction data and ensures balanced performance.

+3. **DNN-classification.ipynb**
+   Implements a Deep Neural Network (DNN) for classifying the dataset into major and minor classes, based on reaction performance and features.

+4. **DR vs CFR-plot.ipynb**
+   Generates comparative plots to analyze the performance difference between the Direct Regression (DR) and Classification Followed by Regression (CFR) methods.

+5. **Yield distribution.ipynb**
+   Visualizes the distribution of yields in the dataset, providing insights into data skewness and class boundaries.

+6. **classification_spider_plot.ipynb**
+   Creates spider plots to visualize the classification performance metrics, highlighting differences between major and minor classes.

+7. **direct_regression_code.ipynb**
+   Implements the Direct Regression (DR) method, predicting properties without classifying the dataset beforehand.

+8. **extract-ulmfitencoding-features.ipynb**
+   Extracts features using ULMFiT (Universal Language Model Fine-tuning) encoding for downstream tasks like classification and regression.

+9. **heatmap_analysis.ipynb**
+   Generates heatmaps to analyze correlations and dependencies between various features and reaction outcomes.

+10. **m-cha-performance-barplot.ipynb**
+    Creates bar plots to compare model performances on the meta-C-H activation (MCHA) dataset.

+11. **pretrained_model_general_domain_LM.ipynb**
+    Demonstrates the use of a pre-trained general-domain language model for encoding and analyzing reaction data.

+12. **smote.ipynb**
+    Applies the SMOTE (Synthetic Minority Oversampling Technique) method to address class imbalance in the dataset.

+13. **tmap-plot.ipynb**
+    Visualizes reaction data using tMAP (Tree-Map) plots to identify patterns and clusters.

+---

+## Requirements
+Refer to the [requirements.txt](./requirements.txt) file for details on dependencies.

+## Notes
+- These notebooks are designed for chemical reaction performance prediction tasks and are optimized for datasets with imbalanced classes.
+- For detailed usage, check comments within each notebook or reach out to contributors.

 ## Acknowledgements
 We would like to acknowledge the following works,